Problem Solving Meeting Agenda: 4 Effective Steps to Conduct a Problem Solving Session

 Step Three: List and brainstorm every potential solution or approach.

 - Think of as many ideas as you can.
 You might list an email blast to all of your prospects, a sales promotion to help with a sales pipeline issue, contracting an outside expert for search engine optimization, investing in more outbound sales representatives to schedule more meetings, and any other potential approach that is likely to solve the problem.
 This is where the team comes to a final decision on the recommended course of action or potentially two teams trying two different approaches.

 Step Four: Recommendation for action.

 - Discuss, Debate, and Agree on the course of action and execute against that plan.
-Discuss all of the plans fully with the person who suggested it taking the lead to explain their approach to the solution.
+Discuss the plans entirely with the person who suggested them, taking the lead to explain their approach to the solution.
 Allow the team to debate the positive and negative merits of the proposal and repeat the process until all ideas have been presented.
-The team should be able to reach consensus on the best course of action.
-Now the team can agree to the most likely solution (or two - if they are different resources) and create a game plan to execute against.
+The team should be able to reach a consensus on the best course of action.
+Now the team can agree on the most likely solution (or two - if they are different resources) and create a game plan to execute against.
 Make sure that everybody on the team can answer the question "what is my role in the solution?"
 This action planning process ensures that you have an execution plan to solve the problem.

 However, many of you reading this post don't have a business dashboard solution already, so what can you do?